CapstoneVIP/CapstoneProject/dwms_v1.0/README.md

 		<p>The above hardware device files may be different depending on the users setup to find your devices use the <i>ls</i> command.</p>
 	</li>
 </ol>
-Copy config files from rpi_config_files directory to their proper location
+Copy config files from rpi_config_files directory to their proper location (most go in the /etc/ directory).